anshdama/Vex_Competition-/README.md

 The robot had to comply with the following constraints:
 - Maximum dimensions: 18" x 18" x 18"
-- Weight limit: 15 lbs
+- Weight limit: 10 lbs
-- Power supply: 7.2V battery with 2000 mAh capacity
 - Task-specific design: must collect, lift, and deposit game pieces within a timed challenge

 The team placed 1st in the competition due to effective collaboration, iterative design improvements, and optimized autonomous performance.